 2. Make Lists

-Start a Christmas notebook.
-There are special Christmas planners out there, but I prefer a small and separate notebook that I can customize.
-Here are some of the lists I like to track in my notebook:
+Start a Christmas notebook or use your phone.
+There are special Christmas planners out there, but in the past I prefered a small and separate notebook that I customized each year.
+I have now graduated to the notes app on my phone which is so nice because I can save tips/notes/gift lists year after year.
+Here are different things I like to track in my notebook or in my notes app:

 3. Make a Calendar